subatomicglue/behringer-td3-editor/README.md

 # SubatomicTD3ditor - an Editor/Programmer for the Behringer TD3 running on Raspberry Pi Touchscreen

 A standalone pattern editor for the Behringer TD3.
-- Dedicated hardware appliance (raspberry pi based, read only file system)
+- Dedicated Hardware Appliance w/ Touchscreen Display (Raspberry Pi based, Resilient read-only file system)
 - Software app  (MacOS, Win, Linux).
 - Written in Angular (12) and NodeJS (14), packaged into an Electron (13) application.